NeuraLegion/sectester-js-demo/README.md

     2. If you don’t use that option, make sure you save the key in a secure location.
 You will need to access it later on in the project but will not be able to view it again.
     3. More info on [**how to use ENV vars in Github actions**](https://docs.github.com/en/actions/learn-github-actions/environment-variables)

+> ⚠️ Make sure your API key is saved in a location where you can retrieve it later!
+You will need it in these next steps!

 ### Explore the demo application

 Navigate to your local version of this project.
 Then, in your command line, install the dependencies: